-Figure 20: Sports, Recreation, and Exercise Equipment SPI Scores for Cicero
+Figure 22: Sports, Recreation, and Exercise Equipment SPI Scores for Cicero

-2.15 Demographic Implications
+2.6 Demographic Implications

-2.15.1 Level of Service
+2.6.1 Level of Service

 Level of service (LOS) refers to the degree in which a community provides services to its residents.
 LOS metrics typically represent the number of acres/miles/trails/facilities per 1,000 residents.
-Given the fact that Cicero's population is projected to increase by over 20% in the next five years, if no other recreation facilities or amenities are added to the system, the existing LOS will automatically decrease based on the increased population.
+Given the fact that Cicero's population is projected to increase, if no other recreation facilities or amenities are added to the system, the existing LOS will automatically decrease based on the increased population.
 Therefore, it will be imperative for Cicero to monitor the following:

-- Recreation Impact Fee (RIF) collections and the town's progress toward reducing (or removing) identified recreation deficiencies - Financial investments for existing infrastructure, as they will most likely see an increased use pattern with a larger population served - Land acquisition and capital development to expand the park system to accommodate new and increased recreation uses
+- Recreation Impact Fee (RIF) collections and the town's progress toward reducing (or removing) identified recreation deficiencies. - Financial investments for existing infrastructure, as they will most likely see an increased use pattern with a larger population served. - Land acquisition and capital development to expand the park system to accommodate new and increased recreation uses.

-2.15.2 Serving a Wider Audience
+2.6.2 Serving a Wider Audience

 There are three demographic trends that indicate a need to focus on a growing audience: (1) a large age segment below 20 years old, (2) an overall population aging trend, and (3) a relatively high percentage of people with a reported disability.
-First, approximately 40% of the population is under the age of 20.
+First, approximately 24% of the population is under the age of 20.
 As a result, more amenities and facilities will need to cater to young families and young adults.
 Currently, the parks system does not have many amenities beyond playgrounds for this age segment.
 Second, an aging population necessitates a different portfolio of programs, services, and experiences.
 More opportunities for gathering and socialization will most likely be required.
 Finally, a population with a high level of reported disabilities necessitates an increased focus on Americans with Disabilities Act (ADA) facility requirements along with ensuring disabilities beyond physical (sensory, auditory, visual, etc.) are taken into consideration for future system enhancements.

-2.15.3 Ability and/or Willingness to Spend
+2.6.3 Ability and/or Willingness to Spend

 Cicero's median household income is higher than the state of Indiana's.
-Additionally, the average household income is expected to increase with the \$100,000-\$199,999 category expected to receive the greatest percentage increase over the next several years; however, the expected SPI scores are relatively average for Cicero.
-Given the projected increase in household income over the next few years and the relatively average SPI scores, there may be an ability to increase recreation spending, but all price increases for goods, services, and experiences should be modest.
+Additionally, the average household income is expected to increase with households earning more than \$150,000 annually expected to receive the greatest percentage increase over the next several years; however, the expected SPI scores are relatively average for Cicero and the area has high household percentages of ALICE populations.
+Therefore, all price increases for goods, services, and experiences should be modest.

-2.15.4 Facilitating Residents' Outdoor Behaviors
+2.6.4 Facilitating Residents' Outdoor Behaviors